 Zsuzsa oversaw the refurbishment of the engineering library to include more computers, furniture, and group study rooms.
 Her expertise focused on user feedback and assessment.
 Starting her Cornell career in Mann Library, Zsuzsa went on to become Director of Assessment and Communication.

 Steven Rockey, Director 2009-2014

 Steve became Director of the Mathematics Library in 1972.
 Becoming director of the Engineering Library in 2009, he oversaw the transformation of the library into the Carpenter Hall 24/7 study space in 2011, when the physical books were removed.
 26,000 volumes and course reserves were moved to Uris and other central campus libraries; 157,000 went to the Annex to join the 204,000 engineering volumes already there.
 He also acquired access to substaintially more resources for online collections.
-He went into phased retirement in 2015 and will retire January 1, 2018 after 47 years of service.
+He retired January 1, 2018 after 47 years of service.

 Erla Heyns, Director 2015-2016

 Erla came to Cornell in 1999 as the Director of the Veterinary Library.
 In 2015 she also became the Coordinator of the Engineering, Math, Physical Sciences Libraries.
 She conceptualized the new cluster Science and Technology Libraries, and developed new positions to include a Physics, Astronomy, and Math Librarian and an Entrepreneurship Librarian to work with the Center for Technology and Licensing and eHub.
 In 2016 she left for Purdue University.